Contacts |

 - Incorrect thermal units.

-- Mechanical binding, dirt, corrosion, etc.
+- Mechanical binding, dirt, or corrosion.

 - Relay previously damaged by a short circuit.